alias-paj/Ai-scripts/README.md

-# Ai-scripts
-Scripts for Adobe Illustrator to make your life easier
+# Automating tasks in Adobe Illustrator

+Scripts included in this repository

+- getColour
+- SwapGroupLayer
+- BatchRename
+- rePlace
+- reSize
+- subSelect

+## How to install/run scripts

+## Places to find good information